HelenFedorenko88/Slot-Machine/Slot-MachineADME.md

         }

 It's easy to use.
-You can add it on your game using a few code lines.
+You can add it into your game using a few code lines.

-for example you can make a slot machine using following lines.
+For example, you can make a slot machine using following lines.

         var _slotMachine = new SlotMachine("Frame.png","FrameMask.png"); // create a slot machine. you can create more slot machines. var centerPos = cc.p(320, 200); // set position of slot machine.